-Ultimate Guide to Deploying .NET on Linux for Production (2026)
+How to Deploy .NET Applications on Linux for Production — Complete Security-First DevOps Guide (2026)

 Introduction

-To follow along with the code used in this guide, you can check this source code on GitHub (External Reference).
+To follow along with the sample application used in this guide, you can check this source code on GitHub.

-Before proceeding, your server must be hardened and Nginx must be properly installed.
-We strongly recommend following our Server Hardening and Nginx Installation Guide to ensure your firewall (UFW) is configured correctly.
+Before proceeding with any deployment step, your Linux server must be hardened and Nginx must be correctly installed.
+This includes configuring UFW firewall rules, disabling root SSH login, and enabling automatic security updates.
+We strongly recommend following our Server Hardening and Nginx Installation Guide before continuing.

-Once your environment is hardened, verify that the .NET SDK and Runtime are configured.
+Once your server is hardened, confirm that the .NET SDK and runtime are installed and visible:

 dotnet --list-sdks